What is business process design?

 Business Process Improvement (BPI) and Business Process Management (BPM) are two ways to do this.

-Business process design: 6 rules to follow
+Business process design: 7 golden rules to follow

 1. Add value for the customer

 One way to work out whether a process should go or stay is to ask yourself the question — would the customer pay for this?
-Everything should lead into that moment where the client feels like their needs have been met.
+Everything should lead to that moment where the client feels like their needs have been met.
 Any activities that don’t feed into this should get the chop.

 2. Reduce handoff delays